dbbd59/dbbd59/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on;
+- 👨🏽‍💻 I’m currently working on Flutter and Node.js;
-- 🌱 I’m currently learning ;
+- 🌱 I’m currently learning Rust;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: davide.bolzoni59@gmail.com;